Open Burger King draws huge line during winter storm

-That was the case as cars lined up in the street outside the Burger King on Westheimer near Hillcroft.
+That was the case as cars lined up in the street outside the Burger King at Richmond and Drexel.

 The store was kept open by a skeleton staff doing their best to scramble to serve hot meals to hungry Houstonians.